 We’re not alone!
 The disciples were still in process—a process that would last their lifetimes.
 And the same is true of us.
 That is what discipleship is all about.
 It is the ongoing process of submitting all of life to Jesus, and seeing him saturate your entire life and world with his presence and power.
 It’s a process of daily growing in your awareness of your need for him in the everyday stuff of life.
 It is walking with Jesus, being filled with Jesus, and being led by Jesus in every place and in every way.
 Read the previous paragraph again—may this be a helpful definition of discipleship!

 Once we start to realize that discipleship is an everyday, all-of-life process for our own lives, we’re halfway to understanding God’s call.
 The other half of that call is seen most clearly in the great commission, where God calls his people— all his people—to “make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you” (Matt.
 28:19-20).
 Part of our own discipleship is “paying it forward”: seeing God not only work in us, for our own discipleship, but also seeing him work through us, for others’ discipleship.
 In fact, the Apostle Paul tells us that a primary way we grow into maturity in Christ is through “speaking the truth in love” to and with each other (Eph 4:16).
 God didn’t design discipleship to primarily happen alone.

 (Taken from Saturate Field Guide by Jeff Vanderstelt & Ben Connelly, ©2016 Saturate.)

-Do you have more questions about personal discipleship and within your community or small group?
+Do you have more questions about discipleship within your missional community or small group?

 –> Join the online community, ask questions, and get answers from seasoned practitioners.

-–> Check out some of our video content:
+–> Check out some of our other relevant resources: